rampall/bee-docker-utils/bee/full-node/README.md

-# Run Bee as a full node with docker compose
+# Run a Bee full-node with docker compose

 ## Github